-Assignments: Please complete learning activities found in the Assignment folder for Week 1 and upload your completed work on Blackboard (see instructions and tutorial on how to upload assignments found in Week 1 folder).
+Assignments: Please complete learning activities found in the Assignment folder for Week 1 and upload your completed work on Blackboard (see instructions and tutorial on how to upload assignments found in Announcements as well as Week 1 folder).

-SPECIAL NOTE: ASSIGNMENTS 1 AND 2 ARE DUE SATURDAY, SEPTEMBER 10.
+ASSIGNMENTS ARE DUE SATURDAY, SEPTEMBER 8.